-To celebrate the festive period, we commission a designer to create a Christmas tree for the Museum's Grand Entrance.
+Every year to celebrate the festive period, we commission a designer to create a Christmas tree for the Museum's Grand Entrance.
 These unique installations range from lavishly decorated real trees to hand-crafted twists on the tradition.
-Relive the magic of V&A Christmas trees past and discover 2016's tree, designed by StudioXAG.
+Relive the magic of V&A Christmas trees past and discover 2017's 'Singing Tree', created by set designer Es Devlin.

 Evoking the spirit of a traditional Victorian Christmas, StudioXAG's installations are bold, highly decorative and celebratory, taking both the V&A at South Kensington and the V&A Museum of Childhood back to their Victorian origins.
 Dressed with bespoke, handmade decorations, the spotlight metal trees incorporate motifs from the Museum's iron roof framework, celebrating Victorian Britain's leading role in advanced engineering and technology.

 Watch the video to discover the design inspiration behind StudioXAG's stand-out trees and Victorian-inspired decorations: